 It’s always good to showcase what your business is capable of doing; however, we can also showcase what your business may be known for by your customers.
 These are attributes given to a business by Google through a number of sources including user-generated responses.
 For instance: Is your business known for sports?
 Is your business known for great tea?
 These highlights are only transmitted from Google’s database.
 These attributes cannot be influenced directly by the listing owner through the Dashboard the same way Objective Attributes are managed.
 So, unfortunately, you’re not able to control this.
 This is a reflection of what your business is capable of doing.
 You can find out what your business may be known for by using the insights column.

-How attributes are featured in your GMB listing
+How attributes are featured in your GBP listing

 Attributes can be used in searches and both attribute types can be viewed in the knowledge panel of any listing both from desktop and from mobile:

-Let our Local SEO Specialists assist you with your attributes and achieve the monthly goals your business wants to accomplish in Google My Business.
+Let our Local SEO Specialists assist you with your attributes and achieve the monthly goals your business wants to accomplish in Google Business Profile.